victorlevasseur/YAPG/docs/yapg-modding-doc/docs/components/native-types.md

 **The runtime representation (in lua functions) of objects has nothing to do with these two formats that are just two ways of unserialize an entity/template.** See [Lua functions reference](../lua.md) to see how to get/change attributes/objects values during runtime.

-## Number
+## Numbers (float, double, int, unsigned_int)
-Attributes of type "Number" can be any value, with or without a point.
+Attributes of type "float", "double", "int", "unsigned_int" can be any value, with or without a point.

 Lua | XML
 ------------------|----------------
 2.56 | 2.56

-## String
+## string
-Attributes of type "String" can be any string, written between `"`.
+Attributes of type "string" can be any string, written between `"`.

 Lua | XML
 ------------------|---------------
 "my string" | my string (no quotes!)

-## Boolean
+## bool
-Attributes of type "Boolean" can be `true` or `false`.
+Attributes of type "bool" can be `true` or `false`.

 Lua | XML
 ------------------|----------------
 true | true

-## Array
+## array
-Attributes of type "Array of T", with T a type.
+Attributes of type "array of T", with T a type.

 ### Lua
 ```lua